 Vaccinex has successfully completed a Phase I, multi-center, randomized, double-blind, placebo-controlled, single-ascending dose clinical trial of VX15/2503 anti-SEMA4D antibody in 50 adult patients with multiple sclerosis.
-In total, 40 doses of VX15/2503 were administered to patients, ranging in concentration from 1.0 to 20 mg/kg.
+While 10 patients were treated with placebo, 40 patients were treated with single doses of VX15/2503 ranging from 1 to 20 mg/kg.
 VX15/2503 was well tolerated and no Maximum Tolerated Dose (MTD) was reached.

-The mechanism of action of VX15/2503 in preclinical models has been shown to involve several different cell types.
-These include oligodendrocyte precursor cells that have the potential to remyelinate damaged nerves and microglia and astrocytes, the main innate inflammatory cells of the brain whose chronic activation is believed to contribute to neurodegenerative processes.
+The mechanism of action of VX15/2503 in preclinical models was shown to involve several different cell types.
+These include oligodendrocyte precursor cells (OPCs), which have the potential to remyelinate damaged nerves, and microglia and astrocytes, the main innate inflammatory cells of the brain whose chronic activation is believed to contribute to neurodegenerative processes.

 Anti-SEMA4D was tested in several pre-clinical rodent models of experimental autoimmune encephalomyelitis (EAE).
 As shown in Figure 1, anti-SEMA4D had a statistically significant effect in ameliorating disease induced by active immunization with a myelin-derived peptide (PLP), as well as by adoptive transfer of myelin-specific T-cells into mice.
 In this latter model, the benefit of treatment with anti-SEMA4D antibody was comparable to IFN-β, an FDA approved drug for relapsing-remitting multiple sclerosis.
 Importantly, anti-SEMA4D antibody was also shown to ameliorate disease in a transgenic mouse model of Huntington’s disease.
 In this case, treatment with anti-SEMA4D antibody provided significant protection against the characteristic loss of brain volume in this disease model (Figure 2) as well as preventing loss of spatial memory and suppressing anxiety like behaviors.

-VX15 treatment significantly inhibits cortical and corpus callosum degeneration in brains of 12 month-old YAC128 mice, a transgenic model of Huntington’s Disease.
+Anti-SEMA4D treatment significantly inhibits cortical and corpus callosum degeneration in brains of 12-month-old YAC128 mice, a transgenic model of Huntington’s Disease.
 The open bars show volume measurements in normal control mice while filled bars represent the transgenic HD animals.
 Bars in the blue shaded boxes represent the animals that received preventive therapy with anti-SEMA4D antibody.